-5 lbs Crystal Springs Porcelain = 2268 grams 2268 gr x .05 = 113 grams Each of our color samples has 113 grams of color wedged into 5 lbs of clay.
+5 lbs Crystal Springs Porcelain = 2268 grams 2268 gms x .05 = 113 gms Each of our color samples have 113 grams of color wedged into 5 lbs of clay.

 The correct calculation would have subtracted the water weight.
-Most moist potters clays are 25-26% water.
-This clay is 26%.
+Most moist pottery clays are 25-26% water.
+This clay is 26% water.

-5 lbs = 2268 grams (total weight) , minus a water weight of 590 gr (2268 x .26 = 590) gives you a dry weight of 1678 grams.
+5lbs = 2268 grams (total weight) minus the water weight of 590 grams (2268 x .26 = 590) gives you the dry weight of 1678 grams.

-1678 x .05 = 83 grams
+$1678 \times .05 = 83$ grams

 The difference is that our colored porcelain actually has 6.7% stain added.
-As you can see, in this case there is no harm done.
-Any way that you first add color, it will be subject to the color achieved and the color you want to achieve.
+As you can see in this case, there is no harm done.
+Any way that you add the first color it will be subject to the color achieved and the color you want to achieve.

-To darken/ intensify your color you will add more stain.

-To lighten your color add more clay.
+To darken/intensify your color - add more stain.
+To lighten your color - add more clay.

-If this is something you want to pursue, you will want to keep good notes so that you will be able to repeat your color palette.
+If this is something that you want to replicate, you will want to keep good notes so that you will be able to repeat your color palette.

 Following is my procedure to wedge the colorant into the clay.
-This is messy !
-Many of you will want to where gloves to do this !
+This is messy!
+Many of you will want to wear gloves when you do this!

 5 lbs can be a lot to work with at one time.
-I divide the 5 lbs up into 3 sections.
-The section to receive the color is pinched into a well.
-Water is added to the powdered color to keep the clay consistency workable.
-The motioned color is added into the well.
-Pinch - fold and wedge until that first unit has achieved a uniform color.
+I divide the 5 lbs into 3 sections.
+The section to receive the color is pinched into a well (first photo - left).
+Water is added to the powder stain to keep the clay consistency workable.
+The moistened color is added into the well (middle photo).
+Pinch - fold and wedge until the color in this unit has achieved a uniform color (last photo - right).

-Sandwich your colored unit between the uncolored portions and wedged until your whole unit of clay has become homogenous.
-Keep well wrapped in plastic for future use.
+Sandwich your colored clay unit between the two uncolored portions and wedge these together until the whole 5 lbs of clay becomes homogenous.
+Keep tightly wrapped in plastic for future use.

-The colored bodies used for this class Are all colored with 6.7% stain;
+The colored clay bodies used for this class are all colored with 6.7% stain;

-6020 Manganese Alumina Pink 6376 Robin's Egg 6319 Lavender 6485 Titanium Yellow 6300 Mazarine Blue 6500 Sage Grey 6600 Best Black ....Crystal Springs fired to ^6
+6020 Manganese-Alumina Pink 6376 Robin's Egg 6319 Lavender 6485 Titanium Yellow 6300 Mazarine Blue 6500 Sage Grey 6600 Best Black Base clay - Crystal Springs fired to ^6